WICG/bundle-preloading/faq.md

 #### Q: How does bundle format proposal relate to Jeffrey Yasskin's [Web Bundle format](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html)?

 **A**: Daniel Ehrenberg and Jeffrey Yasskin have been working together closely on this proposal.
 Our current drafts have some mismatches, but the idea is to talk this through with more stakeholders and come to common conclusions.

+#### Q: How does error handling work, given that CBOR leaves that a bit open?

+**A**: Web specifications for subresource loading in browsers will describe how parsing and error reporting work operationally, including error reporting.
+In general, the idea is to be strict about reporting errors when they are encountered (not trying to silently correct them), but also to permit errors to be detected somewhat "lazily", to permit resource bundles to be used even without the whole thing having been parsed (e.g., in a streaming or random-access way).

 ## Subresource loading